Australia is an enormous country with diverse cultural and nature activities.

 Most cars will be sold (or hired) with all the camping and cooking equipment included.

-These vehicles are easy to pack up, are manoeuvrable in cities and do not require extra large parking bays!
+These vehicles are easy to pack up, are easy to manoeuvre in cities and do not require extra large parking bays!

 There will be limited space for standing or cooking inside, a table area, seats that convert into beds with additional tiny beds in the roof.

-Motorhomes will give groups and families much-needed space and extra comfort; cooking, washing and general living will be easier and more comfortable!
+Motor homes will give groups and families much-needed space and extra comfort; cooking, washing, home schooling and general living will be easier and more comfortable!

 Plus, if you are travelling Australia with kids, not having to get up multiple times during the night to go to the toilet outside is worth the extra money!